-I picked up a Houston CityPASS from the Houston Visitors Center - they can also be purchased at participating attractions or online—before setting out.
-For those that don’t know about the CityPass program, here’s the basic scoop: Each book is $62- kids’ are $52 - and include admission to five of Houston’s most popular attractions.
-You have nine days to use them and they save you nearly half off regular ticket pricing.
+I picked up a Houston CityPASS online—before setting out.
+For those that don’t know about the CityPASS program, here’s the basic scoop: Each ticket includes prepaid admission to Houston’s most popular attractions.
+You have nine days to use the tickets, which save you nearly half off regular ticket pricing.

 10AM: I’ll be the first to admit that three hours wasn’t nearly enough time at the Museum of Fine Arts, Houston.
 Spread out in two, multi-level Museum District buildings, the art-filled complex is an awe-inspiring mix of sculpture, artifacts, imagery, video and installation work.
 Even if you aren’t a big art buff, it’s hard not to appreciate an up-close look at works by Picasso, Matisse and Rembrandt.
 In case you want to learn more, the MFAH offers audio tours for some of the pieces - look for the Guide by Cell icon next to the artwork.
 Tip: If learning makes you hungry, too, check out the Café Express on the lower level of the Beck Building.
 Parking: Free, across the street, in the lot along Bissonnet.